HL7/cql/input/pages/04-logicalspecification.md

 The TruncatedDivide operator is defined for the Integer, Long, Decimal, and Quantity types.

 For TruncatedDivide operations involving quantities, the resulting quantity will have the appropriate unit.
+Attempting to operate on quantities with invalid or special units will result in null.

 ### String Operators